edinerik/edinerik/README.md

 - 👋 Hi, I’m @edinerik
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and devops
-- 🌱 I’m currently learning github, react, vue, css and machine learning
+- 🌱 I’m currently learning github, terraform, react, vue, css and machine learning
 - 💞️ I’m not looking to collaborate at the moment
 - 📫 How to reach me ...